 twebpage

 “Alignment.
-In my opinion, this is the most powerful predictor of success in any organization,” says Dave Thomas, CEO of Wegner Corporation, one of our clients at Work Excellence.
+In my opinion, this is the most powerful predictor of success in any organization,” says Dave Thomas, CEO of Wenger Corporation, one of our clients at Work Excellence.
 “Achieving alignment as a company is simple in concept, yet remarkably difficult to achieve in practice.”

 We all know how crucial alignment is.
 You can feel the difference when teams are moving forward with clarity and unity, versus the frustration that arises from discord and confusion.
 Like many things in life, we know what’s best, but achieving it is often easier said than done.